voxpupuli/puppet-icinga2/README.md

 Icinga 2 is a widely used open source monitoring software.
 This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

->> This module is a rewrite of [puppet-icinga2] and will replace it in the future.

 ## Module Description

 This module installs and configures Icinga 2 on your Linux or Windows hosts.